 With redundancies and unemployment on the rise, growing numbers are turning to self-employment to try and earn an income.

-Nearly 1 in 2 (46%) of all self-employed workers are over the age of 50, so there is no doubt that more and more of us are considering it as a career pathway.
+Nearly half (46%) of all self-employed workers are over the age of 50, so there’s no doubt that more and more of us are considering it as a career pathway.

-For some people, running their own business can offer a great sense of pride, achievement and job flexibility, with many wishing they had done it sooner.
-For others however, it can prove costly, stressful and energy draining.
+For some people, running their own business can offer a great sense of pride, achievement, and job flexibility, with many wishing they’d done it sooner.
+For others, however, it can prove costly, stressful, and energy-draining.

-Before going down the self-employment route, it’s important to do plenty of research and calculations so you can consider whether self-employment is the right fit for you.
-Things to consider include how you’ll land clients, whether you can afford the unpredictability of income and how you’ll be impacted by the loss of employee benefits.
+Before going down the self-employment route, it’s important to do plenty of research and calculations so you can consider whether it’s the right fit for you.
+Things to consider include how you’ll land clients, whether you can afford the unpredictability of income, and how you’ll be impacted by the loss of employee benefits.

 This guide will help you to weigh up the pros and cons of becoming your own boss and give you the information and advice you need to get started.
-If instead you are looking for ideas of different types of self-employment opportunities you could take a look at our guide 20 popular self employment ideas.
+If you’re looking for ideas for different types of self-employment opportunities instead, you could take a look at our guide; 20 popular self employment ideas.